On the complexity of the free space of a translating box in R^3

 \section{Upper and lower envelopes}

 In this section we present some results, some of them new, on upper and lower envelopes, which we will need in subsequent sections.

-Let $S$ be a finite collection of graphs of possibly intersecting, possibly partial, functions $\R\to\R$.
-The \emph{lower envelope} of $S$ is the pointwise minimum of these function graphs, i.e.~the parts of the function graphs that are visible from below at $y=-\infty$.
-Similarly, the \emph{upper envelope} of $S$ are the parts of the function graphs that are visible from above at $y=+\infty$.
+Let $S$ be a finite collection of (possibly intersecting) graphs of total or partial functions $\R\to\R$.
+The \emph{lower envelope} of $S$ is the graph of the pointwise minimum of these functions, i.e., $S$ consists of the parts of the function graphs that are visible from below at $y=-\infty$.
+Similarly, the \emph{upper envelope} of $S$ consists of the parts of the function graphs that are visible from above at $y=+\infty$.

+The case that concerns us in this paper is the one in which $S$ is a collection of $n$ nonvertical line segments.
+In this case, the lower envelope of $S$ consists of at most $2n-1$ concave chains, where the endpoints of the concave chains are the segment endpoints that are visible from below (see Figure \ref{fig_lower_env}).
+Similarly, the upper envelope of $S$ consists of at most $2n-1$ convex chains.

 Hart and Sharir \cite{HS} proved that, if $S$ is a collection of nonvertical line segments, then the combinatorial complexity of each envelope of $S$ is at most $O(n\alpha(n))$, where $\alpha(n)$ is the inverse-Ackermann function.